grame-cncm/faustlive/README_FaustLive_OSX.txt

 ============================== FAUSTLIVE =========================

-The goal of this project is to build an application that embeds Faust and LLVM compiler to provide dynamical compilation of the Faust langage.
+The goal of this project is to build an application that embeds Faust and LLVM compiler to provide dynamical compilation of the Faust programming language.

 ----------------LINKED LIBRARIES------------------